 This sake was developed from the creation of Kimoto and is known for its complexity and flavors that are reminiscent of Kimoto.

 This type of sake is undiluted.
 Most sake is diluted with water from an alcohol content of approximately 19% down to 12 to 16%.
 Genshu offers a rich taste.
 We offer our Sho Chiku Bai Junmai Daiginjo as a Genshu.

 Choose from any of these various types of sake for a delicious drink to enjoy by yourself or with company.

 How Do You Choose the Right Sake?

 When it comes to sake, how do you choose the right drink?
-When selecting your sake, you'll want to consider appearance, aroma and taste.
-Test many sakes as you would wine or beer to find the right sake for you.
+When selecting your sake, you'll want to consider appearance, aroma, and taste.
+Test many sakes as you would with wine or beer to find the right sake for you.

 During a tasting, a tasting cup called a Kiki-choko may be used.
 To test the appearance of sake, fill a cup about 80% full with sake, and check the cloudiness and color of the liquid.
 The tasting cup has contrasting blue and white lines, so if these lines are clear, then the clarity of the sake is good.
 Ordinary sake has a light yellow or slightly amber hue, while older sake tends to be darker.

 To test the aroma of the sake, bring the tasting cup close and smell the sake.
 Then lower your nose to test the base fragrance.